prepare.blog

 Part of building prepper skills is recognizing marketing dressed up as preparedness.
 I’ve field-tested a lot of gear, and some of the most popular items are genuinely disappointing when it matters.

 “Survival credit cards” and multi-tool cards.
 Those flat, stamped-metal tools with a tiny knife and decorative compass?
 Novelty items.
-Buy an actual Mora knife ($15) and a real ferro rod ($10) instead.
+Pure and simple.
+Buy an actual Mora Companion — around $15 — and a real ferro rod for about $10 instead.
+You’ll have tools that actually work.

 Cheap all-in-one survival kits.
 The $25 Amazon tin with a wire saw, tiny compass, and a few bandages.
 The components are universally the lowest quality available.
-Wire saws break within minutes.
+Wire saws break within minutes of real use.
 Build your own kit piece by piece with components you’ve tested.

 Gimmick fire starters.
 Fire pistons and magnesium blocks require more skill than they save.
 For beginners: a BIC lighter, a quality ferro rod, and petroleum jelly cotton balls.
 Total cost under $15.
 Success rate near 100%.
 See our breakdown of the best fire starters for emergencies for tested picks.